olaishola05/Go/Daily report.md

 Today, I refactored the quiz main function and create a function to loop over the a question and a counter.
 Used the counter value to exit the infinite for loop.

 #100DaysOfCode #100DaysOfGo #golang

+Day 37 of #100DaysOfCode of learning Go programming.

+Today, I decided to take a rest because I was feeling a little stressed.
+Hopefully comeback strong tomorrow.

+#100DaysOfCode #100DaysOfGo #golang